andyhuang93/typing-study-game/README.md

 Typing Study Game

 A fun word typing game to help you study and memorize vocabulary!
+Definitions falling from the sky, type the matching word before it hits the bottom!

 Features
 - Multiple Game Modes: